Introduction -the company Xmas party allowance

 To clarify, this is an exemption rather than an allowance.
 Furthermore, this is worth your while to claim as it is tax-deductible, even though it is not a significant amount.

-When you hold your HMRC Christmas party, there’s no exemption from tax as such.
+As the end of the year comes around what can you claim for your ltd company Christmas party allowance?
+Notably, when you hold your contractor Christmas party, there is no exemption from tax as such.
 However, when a business has an annual event, HMRC does give limited tax relief.
-This is on the basis that you can meet certain conditions.
+Therefore, you can claim your company party tax deduction on the basis that you can meet certain conditions.

 - The combined cost of the annual event or events must not exceed £150 per head during the tax year.

-- The £150 exemption does not apply to company shareholders if they are not a director or employees.
+- The £150 annual event exemption does not apply to company shareholders if they are not a director or employees.

 - The director or employee who attends can also bring a guest if they are partners or family members.

 If these conditions are met, and you do not exceed the £150 limit per person, these costs will be tax deductible.
 However, if the £150 limit is exceeded, the costs will need to be reported as a taxable benefit in kind (BiK).
 In this case, the BiK will be shown on form P11D, and you and your company will pay National Insurance on this while you will pay tax on this.

 A claim for the annual staff party/annual function

 As a company director, you can claim for the expenses incurred within the Annual Event allowance.
 As mentioned, this includes your limited company Christmas party allowance.
 You can hold this for yourself and your partner.
 If you have any employees, you could also provide an event such as a Christmas party.
 You could also provide another outing and record this cost as a Staff Welfare Expense.

 The tax treatment of the event or events during the tax year will be that the cost of these is tax-deductible, providing that the total does not exceed £150 per person.

 Furthermore, the event or events must be open to all staff of the company to attend.